dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 Now we need to create a Dynamic route for the `Astroshop_Fraud_Check` pipeline.
 Dynamic routes give you the option to route your ingested data into a pipeline with a matching condition.

-1. Select + Dynamic route button
+1. In the Logs section, Select `+ Dynamic route` button

 ![Pipeline Dynamic Route Part 1](../../../assets/images/03_bizevents_logs_fraudcheck_openpipline_rule_5.png)